HomeGuidesComplete Guide to Registering a Business in Germany — 2026

 Can I register a German business online without visiting Germany?

 Partially.
-The Finanzamt registration and Gewerbeanmeldung can be done by post or online.
-However, GmbH formation requires a notary appointment in Germany — either in person or via a power of attorney (notarised POA allowing a third party to sign).
-We handle remote formations via POA.
+Finanzamt registration and Gewerbeanmeldung can be done by post or online.
+However, GmbH formation requires a German Notar — either in person or via a notarised and apostilled power of attorney allowing a third party to sign.
+We handle complete remote formations via POA for non-resident founders worldwide.

 What bank account do I need to form a GmbH?

-You need a Gründungskonto (formation account) — a temporary account in the company's name (GmbH i.G.) to deposit the share capital.
-After Handelsregister entry, this converts to or is replaced by the company's permanent business account.
-We assist with opening Gründungskonten at partner banks.
+A Gründungskonto (formation account) in the company name with "i.G." suffix is needed to deposit the minimum share capital before Handelsregister application.
+The bank issues a Einzahlungsbestätigung confirming the deposit.
+After Handelsregister entry, this converts to or is replaced by the permanent company account.
+We assist with Gründungskonto opening at fintech partner banks for remote founders.

 What is the Handelsregisternummer (HRB/HRA) and where do I find it?